fretzeigemelo/PHOTOGENZ/README.md

 PhotoGenZ Mobile App.

 # Features
-* Share Projects
+* Upload Multiple Photos, Videos, Or Designs As Part Of A Project
-* Message other developers
+* Encourages Collaboration And Connection Among Photographers
-* Rate others work
+* Rewards Exceptional Work And Motivates The Community
-* Search other developers
+* Photographers For Inspiration Or Collaboration

 # Course Overview
 * Basic React Native Components